Cinderella (1997 film): Music

 Houston's Fairy Godmother was expanded into a more musical role by having the character preface the film with a downtempo rendition of "Impossible".
 Describing herself as familiar with the "flavor" of Rodgers and Hammerstein's material, Houston opted to perform their songs simply as opposed to her signature pop, R&B or gospel approach.
 Zadan and Meron wanted Houston to end the film with a wedding song for Cinderella and Christopher.
 Although the producers agreed that Houston's character would sing the film's closing number, selecting a song for Houston proved a challenge.
 Few songs remaining in Rodgers and Hammerstein's repertoire were deemed suitable until they re-discovered "There's Music in You", a little-known song from the film Main Street to Broadway (1953), in which the songwriters play themselves.
 Despite being covered by singer Bing Crosby, "There's Music in You" remained obscure for 40 years until its re-discovery.
 The original song lacked a bridge and was deemed inferior to Houston's trademark vocals, thus it was combined with the bridge from "One Foot, Other Foot" from Rodgers and Hammerstein's musical Allegro (1947).
 Additionally, samples of "Impossible" and the wedding march were interpolated into its melody.
 Mary described the completed song as "Whitney-fied".
 Meron maintains that these adjustments helped the composition resemble a "Rodgers and Hammerstein song that sounds like a new Whitney Houston record".
-Capin considered "There's Music in You" to be a "perfect" addition to the original score because, when combined with "The Sweetest Sounds", it "bookends Cinderella with songs about music" while demonstrating how Cinderella has matured throughout the course of the film.
+Chapin considered "There's Music in You" to be a "perfect" addition to the original score because, when combined with "The Sweetest Sounds", it "bookends Cinderella with songs about music" while demonstrating how Cinderella has matured throughout the course of the film.
 Mary said about the new arrangements, "I'm crazy about what they've done with the music ...
 They save the original sound while updating it."
 Rob Marshall choreographed and staged the film's musical numbers, which he credits with teaching him how to choreograph dance sequences for motion pictures.
 Brandy learned to waltz for the role, a task which took her two weeks to perfect.
 To film the "Impossible" musical sequence, Houston rode on a wooden pulley to simulate the effect that she was flying alongside Cinderella's pumpkin carriage.